-– Paul Petersen studied painting at UCLA with Richard Diebenkorn and William Brice, earning a Bachelor of Fine Arts degree.
+– Paul Petersen studied painting at UCLA with William Brice, earning a Bachelor of Fine Arts degree.
 He did post graduate study at the Art Center College of Design.

 He’s had careers as an art director, and medical illustrator.
 His technical proficiency in computer graphics has put him in a position to explore a new area of abstract geometric image creation he calls “Spherical Art”.
 It uses the mathematical patterns inherent in polyhedral spheres to generate compositions.
 He began his exploration of this method in 2015.